louwrentius/fio-plot/README.md

 Just take a look at the images below to understand what can be expected.
 There are more examples in the 'images' folder.

+The source data resideds in the benchmark_data folder.

 ### 2d chart
 ![2d][2d]